 Taxation FCA 2 (6 February), that 'marriage' of participants to contributors proved too difficult for Hill J to find.

 Daniel is a Director at Greenwoods & Herbert Smith Freehills Pty Limited, with over 15 years of tax adviser experience.
-Daniel advises on a wide range of corporate tax issues, particularly within the property construction and development, property funds management, banking and finance and media sectors.
-One of Daniel's key areas of expertise is the tax consolidation regime, and the various issues that arise in M&A transactions.
-Current at 21 January 2015
+Daniel advises on a wide range of corporate tax issues, particularly within the property construction and development, property funds management, and media sectors.
+One of Daniel's key areas of expertise is the MIT, AMIT and clean building MIT regimes, and the various issues that arise in property development transactions.